albertsango-Trimble/CrossSectionChecker/README.md

 # Cross Section Viewer — Trimble Connect 3D Extension

-A lightweight extension for the Trimble Connect for Browser 3D Viewer that generates a vertical cutting plane through a line — either drawn by hand in plan, or picked out as a chainage along an uploaded alignment — so you get a proper cross-section through the model at that location.
+A lightweight extension for the Trimble Connect for Browser 3D Viewer that generates a thin cutting slice through the model along a line — either drawn by hand in plan, or picked out as a chainage along an uploaded alignment — so you get a proper, thin cross-section at that location.

 ## What it does